Regency era: Legislative background

 The King's mental health continued to be a matter of concern but, whenever he was of sound mind, he opposed any further moves to implement a Regency Act.
 Finally, following the death on 2 November 1810 of his youngest daughter, Princess Amelia, he became permanently insane.
 Parliament passed the Care of King During his Illness, etc. Act 1811, commonly known as the Regency Act 1811.
 The King was suspended from his duties as head of state and the Prince of Wales assumed office as Prince Regent on 5 February 1811.
 At first, Parliament restricted some of the Regent's powers, but the constraints expired one year after the passage of the Act.
 The Regency ended when George III died on 29 January 1820 and the Prince Regent succeeded him as George IV.

 After George IV died in 1830, a further Regency Act was passed by Parliament.
 George IV was succeeded by his brother William IV.
 His wife, Queen Adelaide, was 37 and there were no surviving legitimate children.
 The heir presumptive was Princess Victoria of Kent, aged eleven.
-The new Act provided for her mother, Victoria, Duchess of Kent to become regent in the event of William's death before 24 May 1837, the young Victoria's 18th birthday.
+The new Act provided for her mother, Victoria, Dowager Duchess of Kent to become regent in the event of William's death before 24 May 1837, the young Victoria's 18th birthday.
 The Act made allowance for Adelaide having another child, either before or after William's death.
 If the latter scenario had arisen, Victoria would have become Queen only temporarily until the new monarch was born.
 Adelaide had no more children and, as it happened, William died on 20 June 1837, just four weeks after Victoria was 18.

 Perceptions

 Periodisation terminology

-Officially, the Regency began on 5 February 1811 and ended on 29 January 1820 but the "Regency Era", as such, is generally perceived to have been much longer.
+Officially, the Regency began on 5 February 1811 and ended on 29 January 1820 but the "Regency era", as such, is generally perceived to have been much longer.
 The term is commonly, though loosely, applied to the period from c.
 1795 until the accession of Queen Victoria on 20 June 1837.
-The Regency Era is a sub-period of the longer Georgian Era (1714–1837), both of which were followed by the Victorian Era (1837–1901).
+The Regency Era is a sub-period of the longer Georgian era (1714–1837), both of which were followed by the Victorian era (1837–1901).
 The latter term had contemporaneous usage although some historians give it an earlier startpoint, typically the enactment of the Great Reform Act on 7 June 1832.